Andygrammer/PangYa---Bat-to-Open-Server-Files-/README.md

 a) Make sure that your web server is connected </br >
 b) Up until your server connect, the server executable file may popup an error message.
 Don't worry. </br >
-c) Number version: use following this readme </br >
+c) Numbers version: use following this readme </br >
 d) Paths version: alternative version to replace paths with your directories path